Navi Mumbai International Airport: History

 The project was first conceived in November 1997.
-The Ministry of Civil Aviation (MoCA) constituted a committee to examine various sites for an extension to Chhatrapati Shivaji International Airport.
-The committee recommended a site at Mandwa–Rewas in June 2000, because the proposed airport was to have a single runway.
+The Ministry of Civil Aviation (MoCA) constituted a committee to examine various sites for an extension to Chhatrapati Shivaji Maharaj International Airport.
+The committee recommended a site at Mandwa–Rewas in June 2000 and determined the site would not be suitable for international operations because it would only have a single runway.
 That September, CIDCO revised the original proposal to provide for a pair of parallel runways and submitted its feasibility report to the MoCA.
 Airports Authority of India (AAI)'s sub-committee found the Navi Mumbai site technically and operationally feasible, and suggested that CIDCO carry out a detailed Techno-Economic Feasibility Study (TEFS) of the project.
-The TEFS was submitted to the State Government in September 2001, following which the International Civil Aviation Organization (ICAO) conducted a simulation study that confirmed that simultaneous operation of two airports was possible with appropriate procedures in place.
-In February 2007, CIDCO submitted a Project Feasibility and Business Plan Report to the MoCA, and the project received in-principle approval from the Union Cabinet in July 2007.

-In July 2008, the Government of Maharashtra granted approval for development of the project on a Public-Private Partnership (PPP) basis and appointed CIDCO as the nodal agency for its implementation.
-The project received defence clearance by the Ministry of Defence (MoD) by the end of 2010.
-The site had several environmental problems concerning mangroves and rain/storm water drains in Panvel.
-There is an NGO fighting government agencies regarding Panvel.
-The Ministry of Environment, Forest and Climate Change (MoEFCC) gave its clearance for the airport on 14 May 2008.
-MoEFCC finally cleared the project on 23 November 2010.